Message from the Board of Directors

 Our Corporate Structure

-All three boards have the mandate of ensuring operational stability, strengthening corporate governance and safeguarding the assets of the business.
+The Boards of Directors of the three companies work to ensure operational stability, strengthen corporate governance and safeguard the assets of the CITGO business.

 Frequently Asked Questions

 Although CITGO entities are directly and indirectly owned by Petróleos de Venezuela S.A.
 (PDVSA), the Venezuelan national oil company, they no longer have any kind of connection with the Nicolás Maduro regime.
 In the first quarter of 2019, a new Board of Directors was appointed, reporting to PDVSA's ad hoc Administrative Board which was appointed by the Legitimate Government of Venezuela in January of that same year.
 Thanks to the timely appointment of the new CITGO entities boards of directors, this asset was protected and today it continues to belong to all Venezuelans.

 Because the Nicolás Maduro regime continues to control PDVSA's operations in Venezuela, CITGO is currently unable to process the crude produced by PDVSA and it cannot play any role in the Venezuelan oil sector.
 When PDVSA's operations are controlled by an adminstration appointed by a democratic government -- which enjoys legitimacy and the recognition of the international community -- CITGO will be able to play a key role in the reconstruction of Venezuela through the purchase of crude oil, supplying fuel, providing technical advice, and providing dividends to its final shareholder, when legally and financially capable of doing so.